 The handling and cost of each necessary document

-The 8th and current version of Incoterms, Incoterms 2010 , was published on January 1st 2011 and defines 11 rules, reducing the 13 used in the previous Incoterms 2000.
+The latest version of Incoterms, Incoterms 2010, was published on January 1st 2011 and defines 11 different Incoterms, down from the 13 in Incoterms 2000.

 In the current version, Incoterms are divided into four groups (E, F, C and D), depending on the delivery location of the goods and the responsibility for payment at different stages of the international transport.

-Incoterm Incoterm FCA (Free Carrier, any means of transport)
+FCA Incoterm (Free Carrier, any means of transport)